 When you need to know whether your email was opened or not, you can use one of the two methods described in the guide: request a read receipt or use email tracking tools.

 If you don’t want to install any browser extensions, you can use read receipt requests.
 In this case, your recipients will always be notified with pop-ups about email tracking.
-We recommend using this method for only urgent emails sent to your team or those who you know well.
+We recommend using this method only for urgent emails sent to your team or those who you know well.